-NAU candidates seeking an initial teacher licensure develop unit and lesson plans as part of their methods courses.
+NAU candidates enrolled in an initial teacher licensure program develop unit and lesson plans as part of their methods courses.
 In Student Teaching, candidates are required to complete a reflective practice performance assessment regarding a significant unit of instruction.
-The purpose of this summative assessment is to evaluation unit and lesson planning knowledge and skills and impact on student learning (SPA Assessment 5).
+The purpose of this summative assessment is to evaluate unit and lesson planning knowledge and skills, data literacy skills, and impact on student learning (SPA Report Assessment 5).

-- Assessment 5: Impact on P-12 Learning and Development
+- Assessment 5, Candidate Work Sample, Impact on PK-12 Learning and Development

 - Prater, G. (2015, December).
 Two decades later: Surveys and interviews of school/university partnership alumni (Piñon and Nogales).
 Sabbatical presentation, Flagstaff, AZ.